7 Sales Pitch Examples That Actually Work (With Templates to Write a Better Pitch)

 Arguably, the hardest part of any sales pitch is the leading line or the hook.
 Your opening line to any prospect must grab their attention by asking questions, leading with a problem statement emphasizing a pain point, referencing empirical data, or setting the stakes to drive urgency.

-The hook of a sales pitch is a critical aspect that influences your prospect’s opinion of your brand.
+As an opening sales pitch example, the hook of a sales pitch is a critical aspect that influences your prospect’s opinion of your brand.
 A wrong first impression can abruptly close the deal or fail to engage the prospect for them to listen to your value proposition.

 Context